GunioRobot/bonita/README.md

 use it and help it grow.

-Bonita's templating engine lets you build templates in PHP, and very quickly (for example) provide feeds for
+Bonita's templating engine lets you build templates in PHP, and very quickly (for example) provide feeds for lists of objects.

+Or at least, it will.
+This is version 0.1, so tread carefully, and understand that it's more of a starting point than something that you should consider sticking into your finished product.

 Copyright and license